Tea Bag & Zine Booklet

 • Form & Content (up to 2 pts):

-Is your concept evident in the final zines?
+Is your concept evident in the final zines and tea bags?

-• Written Statement to E-portfolio (up to 1 pt)
+• Uploaded Written Statement (self-critique) to Brightspace (up to 1 pt)

 • Vocabulary (up to 1 pt)